Levelling-up policy of the Conservative government: Criticism

 Following the initial announcement of the policy in 2020, a number of think-tanks, charities and politicians criticised the levelling up funds for being insufficient and centrally managed, rather than being controlled by regions.

 In March 2021, the Industrial Strategy Council, a government watchdog chaired by Andy Haldane, who later became the head of the Levelling Up Taskforce, said the plans were "thinly spread", overly focused on infrastructure spending directed by central government, and lacking detail.
 It also said the scheme's lack of success criteria would make it hard to determine its impact.

 The Financial Times reported that the methodology used by the levelling up scheme to determine which areas would receive funds ignored most standard indicators of poverty, and classified 14 areas with higher-than-average wealth levels as "priority one" regions, ahead of more deprived areas.
 The report noted that all 14 areas had Conservative Party MPs, and its analysis found that Conservative-voting areas were consistently prioritised over poorer Labour-voting areas.
 A number of critics accused the government of "pork barrel politics".

 Levelling Up Fund spending has been criticised for doubts that small local projects could transform the economy or create long-term jobs, and for not giving devolved governments in Scotland, Wales and Northern Ireland a role in selecting projects.
 An analysis by The Guardian determined that Conservative Party-run local authorities received a higher per capita grant (£93) from the first tranche of the fund than Labour Party-run local authorities (£65 per capita), with no overall control areas receiving £102 per capita and Liberal Democrat areas £183 per capita.
 A government spokesperson disputed the analysis, saying the criteria for funding was publicly published.

 The Institute for Public Policy Research North think tank estimated that levelling funds will lose £560m due to Jeremy Hunt not inflation-proofing the funds.
 The IPPR wrote "With £1 in every £13 of the LUF and SPF now expected to be lost to inflation, cancelling, scaling back or pausing infrastructure investment is inevitable without additional support. (...)
 But reducing the scope of levelling up projects will have implications for the impact they deliver, both in terms of any contribution they may have made to local economic growth and the success of the missions outlined in the levelling up white paper."

 Ahead of the 2025 Conservative Party Conference, former Conservative MP Justine Greening argued that the party's failure to transform "zeitgeisty rhetoric on levelling up into policy reality" was a major contributor to the party's defeat at the 2024 General Election.
 She also warned that the Labour Party and Reform UK faced similar electoral challenges if they failed to match their party rhetoric on social mobility with "successful delivery of fairer outcomes".
+Speaking on the Lord Speaker’s Corner podcast in December 2025, Michael Gove argued that he was unable to make progress on the levelling up agenda due to "scepticism from other departments" when it came to devolving aspects of their own policy areas.